 Home equity loans allow you to tap into the equity you have in your home.
 You can use the money to pay for home repairs or renovations, college tuition, medical bills, or any big expenses you might be dealing with.
 Essentially, a home equity loan is a second, smaller mortgage.

 For example, let’s say your home is worth $250,000.
 You have $180,000 left to pay on your mortgage.
-The difference in value between your home’s worth and your mortgage balance—$70,000—is your home equity.
+The difference in value between your home’s worth and your mortgage balance ($70,000) is your home equity.
 You could take out a home equity loan to access part of this $70,000 in cash.

-Home equity loans generally come with higher rates than mortgages or refinance loans because they’re second-lien loans.
-This means if you fail to pay back your loan, the lender on your initial mortgage has first claim to the property—not your home equity lender.
+Home equity loans generally come with higher interest rates than mortgages or refinance loans because they’re second-lien loans.
+This means if you fail to pay back your loan, the lender on your initial mortgage has the first claim to the property—not your home equity lender.
 This makes them a higher risk.
 Therefore, higher interest rates offer lenders added protection.

 While you might pay a higher interest rate, some home equity loan lenders may waive all or part of the closing costs.

 Refinance loans are generally easier to qualify for because they’re a first-lien loan.
-That means the lender has first claim to the property if you default on your loan.
-Though refinancing often comes with a lower interest rate than a home equity loan, it won’t necessarily be a lower rate than the one on your current loan.
+That means the lender has the first claim to the property if you default on your loan.
+Though refinancing often comes with a lower interest rate than a home equity loan, it won’t necessarily be lower than the one on your current loan.
 Freddie Mac is one source for current average interest rates.

 Additionally, check your current mortgage to see if there is a prepayment penalty.
 If there is, you may need to pay it before refinancing.
 Ask your current mortgage servicer if the fee can be waived if you refinance with them instead of a new company.

-Home Equity Loan vs. Refinance
+Applying for a Home Equity Loan or Refinance

-As with a conventional mortgage application, you’ll need to provide many financial and personal documents during the application process for both a home equity loan and a refinance.
+As with any mortgage application, you’ll need to provide many financial and personal documents during the application process for both a home equity loan and a refinance.
 These often include W-2 statements, proof of employment history, your Social Security number, and more.
 You may also need information like your most recent mortgage statement, proof of your home’s valuation, any liens against your home, and more.

 Both home equity loans and refinances can have financial benefits.
 To determine the best option for your household, you’ll want to take your total home equity into account, as well as your goals, preferred repayment timeline, and how long you plan to stay in the home.